Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/Lessons/10-Animations/assignments/login.md

 var titleConstraintEnd: NSLayoutConstraint!
 ```

 Now find the code portion that sets the constraint of the title.
-We are doing to store the constraint for `centerYAnchor` in the variable `titleConstraintEnd` we declared before.
+We are doing this to store the constraint for `centerYAnchor` in the variable `titleConstraintEnd` we declared before.
 This will be the final position after the animation completes.

 ```swift
 titleConstraintEnd = appNameLabel.centerYAnchor.constraint(equalTo: mainImage.topAnchor, constant: -60)